Union contracts

 Generally, the resolution means that:

-- The University will work cooperatively with a union to determine a reasonable bargaining unit.
+- The University will follow the process in the resolution to determine a reasonable bargaining unit, and

 Once a union has been recognized, the employer is required to bargain over your terms and conditions of employment with your union representative.
 That bargaining will result in what is referred to as a “collective bargaining agreement,” which is an agreement between the University and the union that outlines terms and conditions of employment.